jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ##### 90%+ success rate on default branches

 {{% note %}}
-We recommend maintaining a success rate of 90% or higher on default branches.
-This is a reasonable target for the mainline code of a mission-critical app, where changes should be merged only after passing a series of well written tests.
-Failures on topic branches are generally less disruptive to software delivery than those that occur on the default branch.
-It's important for your team to set its own benchmark for success on various other branches depending on how you use them.
+Maintaining a success rate of 90% or higher on default branches is a reasonable target for the mainline code of a mission-critical app, where changes should be merged only after passing a series of well-written tests.
+Topic branch failures are generally less disruptive than those occuring on the default branch.
+It's important for your team to set its own benchmark for success on non-default branches depending on how you use them.
 {{% /note %}}

 ---